PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 > **`senderFeedbackUrl` explanation**
 >
 > This information is intended as a temporary solution to support the unique identification of multiple endpoints across multiple EDCs belonging to one legal entity.
-> The typical way to implement such differentiation in the Catena-X data space would be to provide additional,distinguishing attributes to the EDC assets to enable an automated search mechanism via the EDC discovery service and EDC catalogs.
+> The typical way to implement such differentiation in the Catena-X data space would be to provide additional, distinguishing attributes to the EDC assets to enable an automated search mechanism via the EDC discovery service and EDC catalogs.
 > Since the current changes are implemented as a non-breaking standard patch, the `senderFeedbackUrl` remains an intermediate solution.
 > A future change is required in that regard, especially when considering the deprecation of the v1 DSP endpoint in favor of an upcoming EDC `.well-known` endpoint that supports multiple DSP versions.
 > This attribute will be deprecated in future releases and it will no longer be possible to use it for specifying the endpoint to receive feedback on.